 - Avoid unnecessary shopping.

 Himachal Pradesh travel tips

-- There are few places in Himachal Pradesh that lie in the restricted zones and near the border of Tibet such as Spiti Valley and Chitkul.
+- There are places in Himachal Pradesh lie in the restricted zones and near the border of Tibet, such as Spiti Valley and Chitkul.
 For these places, foreigners are required to issue a permit.
 However, Indians are required to show their identity proof at the checkpoints.

-- Respect cultural traditions and customs while visiting monasteries, temples, and other shrines of the state.
+- Respect cultural traditions and customs while visiting monasteries, temples, and other state shrines.
 Wear decent clothes while visiting religious places.
 Cover the head while visiting the temple and Gurudwara.

 - Check the weather conditions in advance and pack the clothes accordingly as some places of Himachal Pradesh experience cool climatic conditions throughout the year.

 - Always consider a licensed tour operator for adventure activities.
 Make sure they provide you with all the necessary safety gear and equipment.

 - Do not litter and respect cleanliness while visiting parks, wildlife sanctuaries, and national parks.

 - For activities like trekking and mountain biking, it is always advisable to do it as part of groups rather than individually.